asadsidd16/sudoku/README.md

 ## Overview

-This project is a solution to the React Native coding challenge for Sudoku.
-It demonstrates my ability to build a mobile application from scratch using TypeScript, React Native, and testing best practices.
+This project is a Sudoku puzzle built in React Native, Expo and TypeScript.
+It demonstrates my ability to build a mobile application from scratch using best practices.

 ## Tech Stack